Ilyas ibn Asad

-Ilyas ibn Asad (died 856) was a Samanid ruler of Herat (819–856).
+Abu'l Fazl Ilyas ibn Asad (died 856) was a Samanid ruler of Herat (819–856).
 He was one of the four sons of Asad.

-In 819 Ilyas was granted authority over the city of Herat by Caliph Al-Ma'mun's governor of Khorasan, Ghassan ibn 'Abbad, as a reward for his support against the rebel Rafi' ibn Laith.
+In 819 Ilyas was granted authority over the city of Herat by Caliph al-Ma'mun's governor of Khorasan, Ghassan ibn 'Abbad, as a reward for his support against the rebel Rafi' ibn Laith.
 Unlike his other three brothers, Ilyas was not given a city in Transoxiana.

-When he died in 856, control of Herat was given to his son Ibrahim.
+Ilyas and his family seem to have acted more in the capacity of officers of the Tahirid dynasty (governors of Khorasan under the Abbasids) than as administrators of Herat.
+In July 823, Ilyas was sent to Sistan by Talha ibn Tahir to oppose the Kharijites, but he only remained there until October of the same year.
+He then served as a governor of Alexandria under Abdallah ibn Tahir in 827.
+When Abdallah ibn Tahir was governor of Khorasan, Ilyas was twice sent along with some cadet members of the Samanid dynasty to Sistan—first c.
+831, then between 837 and 840.
+He died in Herat in 855, after which control of the city was given to his son Ibrahim.